All Episodes

 But I don't like people that are overly confident.

-Uh, because you can end up disappointing people if you raise the bar, the expectation bar too high.
+I don't like people making these bold predictions because you can end up disappointing people if you raise the bar, the expectation bar too high.

-And when you look at the races that we are following most closely, all of them, every one of them are within the margin of error.
+And when you look at the races that we are following most closely, all of them, every one of them, are within the margin of error.

 I don't care if it's Herschel down in Georgia.

-I don't care if it's Balduck.
+I don't care if it's Bullduck.

 By the way, we have a new poll that came out.

-Uh so it's still a very close race.
+So it's still a very close race.

 It's neck and neck.

-Uh I don't care if you look at Pennsylvania.
+I don't care if you look at Pennsylvania.

-I know one poll today has Oz up by three, another poll has him up by one.
+I know one poll today has Oz up by three.

 And it's a very, very close race.

-When you have a state like, for example, New Hampshire, where Governor Sununu was up by 18 according to one poll, or Mike DeWine is up by 21 in Ohio and Harry Lake is up by 11.
+When you have a state like, for example, New Hampshire, where Governor Sununu is up by 18 according to one poll, or Mike DeWine is up by 21 in Ohio and Harry Lake is up by 11, that helps the down ticket ballots that are there because a lot of people vote straight ballot ticketing.

 But if you have one person running for high office that is not doing well, it can be a drag on the rest of the ticket.

-You know, J.D.
-Vance, four or five.
+JD Vance, four or five.

 He's doing a little bit better.